LightBoy01/ai-job-spot/src/articles/the-law-of-economic-gravity.md

+---
+slug: the-law-of-economic-gravity
+title: >-
+  The Law of Economic Gravity: How to Thrive When AI Changes the Value of Everything
+author: The AI Strategist
+publishDate: 2025-08-22T12:00:00.000Z
+issueNo: 16
+volumeNo: 1
+tags:
+  - AI
+  - Career Strategy
+  - Mental Models
+  - Future of Work
+  - Economics
+imageUrl: /images/articles/economic-gravity.jpg
+---
 It’s a strange feeling, isn’t it?
 You see a colleague in a seemingly adjacent role get a promotion that launches them into the stratosphere.
 You read about a new startup that automates a task you spent years mastering.
 You feel the ground shifting beneath your feet, a sense that the old rules of career progression—climb the ladder, deepen your niche—are becoming less reliable.

 This isn’t chaos.
 It’s the emergence of a new, predictable force reshaping the professional landscape.
 A force I call **The Law of Economic Gravity.**